A Comparative Review of the Rattle GUI for R

 One of the biggest challenges that GUI users face is being able to reproduce their work.
 Reproducibility is useful for re-running everything on the same dataset if you find a data entry error.
 It’s also useful for applying your work to new datasets so long as they use the same variable names (or the software can handle name changes).
 Some scientific journals ask researchers to submit their files (usually code and data) along with their written report so that others can check their work.

 As important a topic as it is, reproducibility is a problem for GUI users, a problem that has only recently been solved by some software developers.
-Most GUIs (e.g., the R Commander, SPSS) save only code, but since the GUI user didn’t write the code, they also can’t read it or change it!
-Others, such as jamovi and RKWard, save the dialog box entries and allow GUI users to have reproducibility in the form they prefer.
+Most GUIs (e.g., the R Commander, SPSS, Minitab) save only code, but since the GUI user didn’t write the code, they also can’t read or change it!
+Others, such as BlueSky, jamovi, JASP, and RKWard, save the dialog box entries and allow GUI users reproducibility in the preferred form.

-If you wished to share your work with a colleague, you would send them your project file and your data set.
-You could also save the contents of the “Log” tab and send them the complete R code since running that is the only way they’ll see a cumulative output file (See Output & Report Writing below).
+If you wish to share your work with a colleague, you can send them your project file and your data set.
+You could also save the contents of the “Script” tab and send them the complete R code since running that is the only way they’ll see a cumulative output file (See Output & Report Writing below).

 Output & Report Writing

-As soon as you click the Execute button (or F2), the output from your chosen analysis appears at the bottom of Rattle’s main control screen.
-It’s R’s standard monospaced output with no additional formatting.
-As you do each task, Rattle replaces the contents of the output window rather than append it to the bottom of the previous output, as is usually the case in other R GUIs.
-If you want a cumulative report, you have to cut and paste it into a word processor as you go or save the R code from the “Log” tab to execute in the R console of your choosing.
+Rattle does not prepare a cumulative report.
+Each output graph and table appears in its own window.
+Tables are done in R’s standard monospaced output with no additional formatting.
+If you want a cumulative report, you have to cut each piece and paste it into a word processor as you go or save the R code from the “Script” tab to execute in the R console of your choosing.

 Group-By Analyses